ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - File-based data passing between stages adds unnecessary complexity
 - Need to support pseudo-rewards in order to debug credit assignment

-## Proposed Component Interfaces

-These interfaces aim to standardize communication between components while allowing flexibility in implementation.
-Each component returns both its primary output (e.g., str for Localization) and the sequence of LLM interactions that produced that output.
+To address these challenges, we propose standardizing how components communicate while maintaining flexibility in their implementation.
+Each component should return both its primary output (e.g., str for Localization) and the sequence of LLM interactions that produced that output:

 ```py
 class Sequence(pydantic.BaseModel):